 We want Stile to be accessible for every student.
 We seek to promote diversity of thought, culture and gender, and aim to be inclusive through language and references, topics, and how our technology works.
-To encourage more young women to see STEM as a real possibility for their future and also to celebrate some amazing things women are currently doing in STEM, we’ve created three career profiles with incredible accompanying posters by Gus Morainslie.
-We’re also hosting a round-table panel discussion with inspiring women and will begin our first ever software engineering internship designed to support women-identifying and non-binary people to shape our shared future.
+Each year, we create resources to encourage more young women to see STEM as a real possibility for their future and also to celebrate some amazing things women are currently doing.

 Based on the advice above, we recently completed our own internal audit of our collection of lessons, website and career profiles to ensure they’re representative of our society.
-Of the scientists depicted in our lessons, 44% are male.
+Of the scientists depicted in our lessons, 56% are female.
 We’re committed to ensuring that our lessons meaningfully depict diverse cultures and genders.